Trust the Nudges

 I did it!
 That’s me at the Ponte Vecchio in Florence.

-When I think about my Italian adventure Italy, I remember there is proper timing for everything.
+When I think about my Italian adventure, I remember there is proper timing for everything.
 And if I wait, I might just have the experience of a lifetime.
 It might sound strange to talk about delays on a business website but business isn’t exempt from divine timing.
 We are still humans operating in a magical and mysterious world.
 Sometimes that means things are delayed and I’m choosing to believe all delays are beneficial.

 That said, if the timing feels right for you to build your business, reach out to me.
 We can work on blogs, books, and anything in between.
 I’ll be over here, waiting to hear from you, knowing until I do that all delays are beneficial.